benattimatheus/100-days-of-code-python/Readme.md

   <li>25.
 Review of concepts and upgrade of previous projects.</li>
   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project26NATOAlphabet">26.
 NATO Phonetic Alphabet Transformation</a> - A program built using pandas and concepts of list comprehension and dictionary comprehension in order to convert any word into the NATO Phonetic Alphabet.</li>
   <li><a href="https://github.com/benattimatheus/100DaysPython/blob/main/Project27MilesKMConverter/main.py">27.
 Miles to Kilometer Converter</a> - Program with a Graphical User Interface made with Tkinter.
 Study of unlimited arguments in a function with *args and **kwargs.</li>
+  <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project28Pomodoro">28.
+Pomodoro</a> - Pomodoro program build using Tkinter.</li>
+  <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project29PasswordManager">29.
+Password Manager</a> - A Password Manager that generates password, save the data and copy the password to your "Copy/Paste" built with Tkinter.</li>

   </ul>